nicolopinci/geneticTSP/README.md

 * Best result using GA: 6659.431532931466 (25 generations, kept until generation 120, then stopped)
 * Optimal result: 6656
 * Error: 0.05 %

-Note: the difference in the first result can be caused by numerical errors (In the TSPLIB norm, the travel cost between each pair of cities is the Euclidean distance between the points rounded to the nearest integer (not the distance rounded to two decimal places).
-Source: <https://cs.stackexchange.com/questions/56597/tsp-problem-with-a-benchmark-data>).
-Since the fitness is calculated as 1/distance, this can create some differences.

 ![Djibouti path using GA](https://raw.githubusercontent.com/nicolopinci/geneticTSP/master/img/djibouti.png "Djibouti path using GA")